July & August 2020

-Author of Featured Three, Four, and Five (poetry, fiction or creative non-fiction) each receive payment of $20.
+Authors of Features Three, Four, and Five (poetry, fiction or creative non-fiction) each receive payment of $20.

 (Payment via Paypal only, so you need a Paypal account to receive it.)

-Featured contributors can also choose to receive their honorariums in the form of print copies (at our cost.)
+Featured contributors can also choose to receive their honorariums in the form of print copies (at our invitaion.)

 If you are submitting flash fiction (under 1000 words) please put Flash Fiction Submission in your email subject line.

 If you are submitting a short story, please put Short Story Submission in your email subject line.

 (Short stories of over 2000 words may be serialized.)